nielsdehaan1977/Fintech_Module14/README.md

 While trying to improve the results of the baseline strategy, we adjusted the model's input features to find the parameters that result in better trading outcomes.
 The following parameters were changed and the results are below:

+The SVM model with 3M of training data and SMA_short at 4 periods and SMA_long at 100 periods for the most part of 2019 and 2020 performed better than the actual returns.
+Also when changing the amount of training data to 6M the strategy ultimately outperforms the actual returns.
+For the model with 6M training data the actual returns outperform the strategy returns for most of 2019, but outperforms the actual returns from March 2020 onwards.
+With a total return of about 80% whereas the model with 3M training data "only" produces about 50% return.

 1. adjusting the training window from 3 months to 6 months

+While changing the training window from 3m to 6m:
+* accuracy of the model increased by 1 point from  0.55 to 0.56.
+* Precision for -1 increased by 1 point from 0.43 to 0.44
+* Recall for -1 decreased from 0.04 to 0.02

 ---
 ![Image_of_3m_class](https://github.com/nielsdehaan1977/Fintech_Module14/blob/main/Images/svm_class_report_3m_training_data_SMAFast_4_SMASlow_100.jpg)  ![Image_of_6m_class](https://github.com/nielsdehaan1977/Fintech_Module14/blob/main/Images/svm_class_report_6m_training_data_SMAFast_4_SMASlow_100.jpg)